Daryakana

 Daryakana (foaled 14 April 2006) is a retired French Thoroughbred racehorse.
 She was undefeated as a three-year-old in 2009 when her wins included the Prix de Royallieu and the Hong Kong Vase.
-She was retired to stud after failing to win in 2010.
+She was retired and turned to broodmare after failing to win in 2010.

 Background

 Daryakana, a chestnut mare with a white blaze, was bred in France by her owner the Aga Khan.
 She was sired by the American-bred miler Selkirk who won the Queen Elizabeth II Stakes and the Lockinge Stakes when trained in Britain.
 Daryakana's dam Daryaba won the Prix de Diane and the Prix Vermeille for the Aga Khan in 1999.

 Racing career

 2009: three-year-old season

 Unraced at two, Daryakana did not appear on the racecourse until July 2009 when she won the Prix Blangy Pont over 2400m at Clarefontaine.
 A month later she was moved up in distance and won the Prix de Troarn over 2800m at Deauville.
 In September Daryakana ran in her first Conditions race and took the Listed Prix Tourelles at Chantilly.
 At the Arc meeting at Longchamp in October Daryakana contested her first Group race and maintained her unbeaten record by winning the Prix de Royallieu from Peinture Rare and Plumania.
 On her final start of the season Daryakana was sent to Sha Tin Racecourse for the Hong Kong Vase, where her opponents included Youmzain, Viva Pataca, Jaguar Mail, Kasbah Bliss and Cirrus des Aigles.
 Ridden by Gerald Mosse, the filly was restrained in last place in the early stages before making her challenge on the outside in the straight.
 She reached the front in the last strides to win by a short head from Spanish Moon.